vobocaleb/Robust-anova-simulation/README.md

 This repository contains the R code used in the simulation study:

-“Comparative Performance of Heteroscedasticity-Robust ANOVA Methods: A Simulation Study of Welch, Brown–Forsythe, and Permutation Tests.”
+“Comparative Performance of Heteroscedasticity-Robust ANOVA Methods: Practical Insights from a Simulation Study of Welch, Brown–Forsythe, and Permutation Tests.
+”

 Overview